 - How far am I willing to travel to get the tattoo?

 Once you have answered these questions, start looking for artists that fit the travel limits you have.
 Reach out to as many as is needed to ensure you get exactly what you want.

 Where the tattoo is on your body matters.

 The placement of the tattoo will influence how the design is made.
 Choose at least 2 places on your body where the tattoo can go but be prepared to discuss the options with your artist.

 The process of getting tattooed is collaborative so take the ideas for you tattoo, and the placement, to your chosen artist.
 Talk to them about where the design is going to be placed and listen to their explanations about what is the best option based on their experience.
 If want they suggest doesn’t fit with your style, choose what is best for you.

 If the tattoo artists suggestions are purely aesthetic in nature, you can choose to listen to them or not.
-If their suggestions are about your health, wellness, and safety, listen to their advice.
+When their suggestions are about your health, wellness, and safety, listen to their advice.

 Also, be sure to plan ahead of the new tattoo will connect with other/future tattoos.
 This will ensure a congruent theme (if that is what you are looking for).

 If you want to read a bit more about large scale design and how the body plays a role in the design process, read our article Tattoo Design And The Body | Body Mapping.

 Does sizing play a role when choosing a tattoo design?